 The Munster family consisted of father Herman Munster (Fred Gwynne), a shambling revenant made of a patchwork of corpses; his wife Lily, (Yvonne de Carlo) a vampiress, and their son Eddie (Butch Patrick) a werewolf.
 Also present was Lily’s father, Grandpa Munster (Al Lewis), and their ‘strange’ (ie, normal) niece Marilyn (Beverly Owen in season 1 and Pat Priest in season 2).

 And yet the Munsters didn’t mind.
 They just got on with things.
-And people, after the initial shock of seeing them, just sort of got on with them.
-The fact that the Munsters were monsters affected their initial interactions with non-monsters, but after that they’d just settle down into everyday sitcom relationships involving get-rich-quick schemes, difficult neighbours, comical misunderstandings or disputes with their local utilities people.
+And people, after the initial shock of seeing them, just sort of got on with them and would soon settle down into everyday sitcom relationships — difficult neighbours, get-rich-quick schemes, comical misunderstandings or disputes with their local utilities people.
 That’s not to say their monstrous nature never drives the plot – in one episode, for example, Grandpa turns into a wolf and gets nabbed by park rangers – but this sort of thing was rarely central to the Munsters’ interactions with non-Munsters.

 Like I say, the Munsters isn’t one of my favourite shows.
 Fred Gwynne and Al Lewis are clearly having the times of their life as Herman and Grandpa, but Yvonne de Carlo played Lily super bland.
 Marilyn was potentially interesting, but never had much thought put into her character, and Eddie was… No wait.
 I was about to say that he was the least funny sitcom character ever, but then I remembered the entire cast of Growing Pains.
 Sorry, Eddie.
 My bad.
 Oh, and Urkel.
 Eddie was less embarrassing than Urkel.